 A neat trick to get through screening hustle free is to empty everything in your pockets into your carry-on bag.
 Another trick is to put all metallic items in your pockets such as coins, keys in a Ziploc bag for faster screening.

 7. Create a Cruise Vacation Fund

 Have you been planning to go on a cruise for ages and just can’t seem to afford it?
-Here is a neat trick, start a vacation fund and set a certain amount to be deducted from your paycheck and put into your vacation fund.
+A neat trick si to start a vacation fund and set a certain amount to be deducted from your paycheck and put into your vacation fund.

 8. Less is Always More

 Don’t pack your whole wardrobe.
-Pack weather friendly clothing/attire according to your cruise itinerary, for warm cruises park light clothing and for cooler climates ensure to carry sweaters and a jacket.
+Pack weather friendly clothing/attire according to your cruise itinerary, for warm cruises pack light clothing and for cooler climates ensure to carry sweaters and a jacket.

 9. Don’t Miss a Moment of Relaxation